techlib/celus/docs/install.rst

 * install a few system-wide prerequisites (git, virtualenv support, etc.)
 * install the `celery` and `celerybeat` system-wide services - these are used for running background jobs like downloading SUSHI data, etc.
-* install the Celus system from the git repository under ``/opt/celus/`` (you can configure the git branch you want to use)
+* install the CELUS system from the git repository under ``/opt/celus/`` (you can configure the git branch you want to use)
-* create PostgreSQL database for the Celus app with the configured username and password
+* create PostgreSQL database for the CELUS app with the configured username and password
 * configure the Django installation
 * create cron scripts in ``/etc/cron.daily/`` to backup the database and downloaded SUSHI data under ``/root/backup/`` directory.
 * create script ``activate_virtualenv.sh`` in the ``/root/`` home directory.
-  (Use ``. activate_virtualenv.sh`` to activate the virtual Python environment under which Celus is used when you want to run management commands from the command line on the server.)
+  (Use ``. activate_virtualenv.sh`` to activate the virtual Python environment under which CELUS is used when you want to run management commands from the command line on the server.)